 The parallax setting is at 100 yards, you get great field vision at 100 yards, and the zero resettable turrets are low-capped.
 The red dot has 11 settings of brightness and a nice locking ring as well.
 These brightness levels are great for all degrees of daytime lighting and you can clearly see the red dot at all times.
 However, there is no auto-off, so it could drain your battery if you forget to turn it off.
 Overall, one of the best scopes you can get if you want to shoot both close-quarter and mid-range.
 We were pleasantly surprised that the scope remains clear even at long distances up to 400 yards.

 Burris Eliminator III, 4-16 x 50mm with x 96 Reticle Scope (Long Range Scope/Over $500)

-The Burris Eliminator III 4-16x 50mm is the best ar scope on the market if you want smart long range power scope with a built in range finder.
-That’s right, a built in range finder!
-This is some serious high level technology.
-The Eliminator III has a x96 reticle and technology built in that takes into account the distance to your target, the angle of the shot, and the ballistics of your cartridge and gives you a red dot for where you should aim to hit the target.
+The Burris Eliminator III 4-16x 50mm is the best ar scope on the market if you want smart long-range power scope with a built-in range finder.
+That’s right, a built-in range finder!
+This is some serious high-level technology.
+The Eliminator III has an x96 reticle and technology built in that takes into account the distance to your target, the angle of the shot, and the ballistics of your cartridge and gives you a red dot for where you should aim to hit the target.

 More Info on the Best AR Scope

-These scopes will take you to 500 meters and beyond, but will have terrible short distance magnification.
+These scopes will take you to 500 meters and beyond but will have terrible short-distance magnification.
 When you have decided on your magnification range, you should then focus on scope factors should as clarity, field of view, and reticle or dot size.
 Finally, you should consider your price range when making the final decision on the best AR scope for your AR-15 or AR-10.
-Please see below for our recommendations at various magnifications and price ranges.
+Please see below for our recommendations for various magnifications and price ranges.